efcaguab/nz-species-distributions-and-interactions/research-log.md

 Info about the data and species distributions can be found in the Thesis of Irene Bender at Frankfurt and Halle Uni.
 He's also going to send me a draft of a paper that looks into the future distributions of these species and how that reflects in the interactions.

+##### Spencer e-mail

+Spencer is not available until October 29.
+Will have to wait for his response.

 #### 18 October 2018

 Had a meeting with Jason.
 Seems like Perry is not planning to use the data for a similar project to mine, which is good.
 Will get in touch with him.